 - 2.5% of the first $635 ($15.88), plus 10% of the remaining covered amount.

 For example, $3000 of base amount covered would require a $195 monthly premium for spouse or former spouse coverage.
+Keep in mind that this premium is paid pre-tax, so the net effective cost is lower.

 Premiums for child coverage are based upon the age of the retiree, the age of the youngest child at the time of retirement, and the age of the spouse/former spouse, if combination coverage is selected.
 Contact your finance or admin folks to get exact costs.